runwayproject/desktop/README.md

 # Asphalt
-Asphalt is a client for the Runway protocol, written in Rust with egui.
+Asphalt is a client for the Runway protocol.
 It utilizes OpenMLS for its MLS implementation.